 Demonstrating a product or service use with photos, sketches, or screenshots

-Step by step instructions do best when supplemented with visual guides.
+Step-by-step instructions do best when supplemented with visual guides.
 Use pictures and drawings to ‘put a face to the name’ for your products and services.

 Enhancing proposal content, ideas, or claims

-An image can be simple enough that it doesn’t distract from the content, but instead bolster it.
+An image can be simple enough that it doesn’t distract from the content but instead, bolster it.
 Perhaps you’ve heard the story of how Charles Schwab used a piece of chalk to increase factory performance by 66%!

 Showing proposed processes through flow charts or Microsoft’s SmartArt

 No drawing board is complete without one!
-Flowcharts visually represent terminal and summary processes of a project.
+Flowcharts visually represent the terminal and summary processes of a project.

-Graphics can do damage during reviews when:
+Proposal graphics can do damage during reviews when:

 Of poor image quality (blurry, stretched, pixelated, dull)